buildtesters/buildtest/docs/configuring_buildtest/command_line_interface.rst

 You can use the command ``buildtest config executors`` to view executors from buildtest configuration file.
 Shown below is the command usage

-.. program-output:: cat docgen/buildtest_config_executors_--help.txt
+.. command-output:: buildtest config executors --help

 You can run ``buildtest config executors`` without any options and it will report a list of named executors that you would reference in buildspec using the ``executor`` property.
 If you prefer json or yaml format you can use ``--json`` or ``--yaml`` option.

-.. program-output:: cat docgen/configuring/config_executors.txt
-   :shell:
+.. command-output:: buildtest config executors

 View Registered Systems
 ------------------------